 The fundamental regulators of pregnancy are the sex hormones.
 These sex hormones include both female hormones (progesterone and estrogen) and male hormones (testosterone and other androgens).
 Both sets of hormones cause major physiological and metabolic changes in the body.
 During pregnancy, levels of all of these hormones tend to rise.
-Increasing levels of progesterone and estrogen help to stabilize the uterus, direct nutrients to the placenta and facillitate growth of the fetus.
-These hormones are also the active ingredients in combined hormonal contraceptives (the pill).
-Use of the pill has been shown to improve acne in some women and worsen it in others, with comparable frequency.
-The role of the androgens in the process of pregnancy is less well known.
-What is known is that androgen levels increase throughout pregnancy and spike in the third trimester.
-Androgen tends to stimulate proliferation of the sebaceous glands and elevated levels of androgens are strongly correlated with increased frequency and severity of acne symptoms.
-Signs of elevated androgen levels in women include increased body/facial hair growth (hirsutism), hair thinning (on the head) and masculinization of features (in severe cases).
-Androgen levels are usually elevated by anabolic steroid use.
+Increasing levels of progesterone and estrogen help to stabilize the uterus, direct nutrients to the placenta and facilitate growth of the fetus.

 The Role of Post-Pregnancy Sex Hormones

 Research indicates that pregnancy can induce long-lasting changes in a woman’s hormonal balance.
 This can include elevated levels of both male and female sex hormones.
 Many women report experiencing problems with acne that began with a pregnancy and continued long after the birth of their child.